felixAnhalt/opencode-worktree-session/README.md

 # opencode-worktree-session

-A plugin for [OpenCode](https://opencode.ai) that automatically manages Git worktrees for every AI session.
-It was not built by the OpenCode team and is not affiliated with them in any way.
+A plugin for [OpenCode](https://opencode.ai) that automatically manages Git worktrees for every AI session created from the [opencode-plugin-template](https://github.com/zenobi-us/opencode-plugin-template).

 This plugin ensures your main working directory remains clean while the AI works in an isolated branch.
 On session end, it automatically generates a commit message, pushes the branch, and removes the worktree.